SaDavDar/Blog/README.md

-# blog
+# Blog project

-this is a test repository for a blog project
+This is a test repository for a blog project.
+It does not have any content at the moment but eventually, there will be a guide for the project files here.